 There is much hype in our society regarding organic foods- particularly fruits and vegetables.
-We all are much aware of this fact that Sikkim is the first state in India to be certified as ‘100% Organic state in the world’, and the recent ban on vegetables from outside the state (the state lifted the ban after few months) was a much talked about topic among us and these so-called inorganic vegetables were not allowed to enter in the state because we believed that these contain pesticides.
+We all are much aware of the fact that Sikkim is the first state in India to be certified as a ‘100% Organic state in the world’, and the recent ban on vegetables from outside the state (the state lifted the ban after a few months) was a much talked about topic among us and these so-called inorganic vegetables were not allowed to enter in the state because we believed that these contain pesticides.

-Chemicals like BHC (Benzene hexachloride) are used in the household plants to drive away ants that are found to be infesting these plants.
+Chemicals like BHC (Benzene hexachloride) are used in household plants to drive away ants that are found to be infesting these plants.
 We, humans, get exposed to these pesticides either through the food that we consume, insect repellents that we use or it might also be through these plants in our garden.
-Besides, those people who work on the agricultural fields and different occupational settings where they are directly or indirectly exposed to pesticides by touching or breathing puts them at a higher risk for acute and chronic poisoning.
+Besides, those people who work in the agricultural fields and different occupational settings where they are directly or indirectly exposed to pesticides by touching or breathing put at a higher risk for acute and chronic poisoning.
 It is always recommended to consume a balanced diet rich in fruits and vegetables.

 But some of us live in fear thinking about the pesticides which might have been used in growing these crops.
-When a farmer sprays the pesticides only 1% of the pesticides reach the target pests while the remaining goes into our water bodies like rivers, streams, lakes, ponds, etc., which affects the aquatic organisms particularly fishes.
+When a farmer sprays the pesticides only 1% of the pesticides reach the target pests while the remaining goes into our water bodies like rivers, streams, lakes, ponds, etc., which affects the aquatic organisms, particularly fishes.
 Residues of these pesticides have been found in fish tissues indicating the fact that these fishes may not be healthy to consume.
-There are numerous reports on pesticide residues in fruits, vegetables, and fishes.
+There are numerous reports on pesticide residues in fruits, vegetables, and fish.

 We generally do not know from which part of our country the rice, wheat, vegetables, fruits, fishes come from.
-All we have to do is to purchase it from a retailer and consume.
+All we have to do is to purchase it from a retailer and consume it.
 But the price that we are paying can have other consequences too.
 However, we do not know of any scientific study showing direct health benefits and disease protection from eating an organic diet.
 There is no evidence that organic food is more nutritious than conventional food products.

 Eating organic depends on the availability of the organic resources in our locality, our personal choice of buying the organic produce, our conscious minds telling us that the organic produce has no pesticides in them, the organics are more sustainable and better for the environment, etc.

-However, there are reports that those children who eat conventional diets have significant higher Organophosphate metabolites in their urine than those children who eat organic diets.
+However, there are reports that those children who eat conventional diets have significantly higher Organophosphate metabolites in their urine than those children who eat organic diets.
 When children who previously ate conventional diets were switched to organic diets it was seen that the organophosphate metabolites were undetectable.
 When they resumed conventional diets their urine again showed the presence of organophosphate metabolites.